huggingface/transformers/CONTRIBUTING.md

 If your issue is well written we're already 80% of the way there by the time you post it.

 We have added **templates** to guide you in the process of adding a new example script for training or testing the models in the library.
-You can find then in the [`templates`](./templates) folder.
+You can find them in the [`templates`](./templates) folder.

 ## Start contributing!
 (Pull Requests)